 Temperatures will plummet with highs in the 60's for the coast and valleys for the second half of the week.

 Storm 2: Another round of rain and wind will arrive late Saturday into Sunday with more sunshine but still cool temperatures by Monday.

 Stay with the 10News Pinpoint Weather team as we track the rain heading our way.

 Tips to prepare for the rain: clear gutters, turn sprinklers off, replace old tires, check your windshield wipers and if possible bring pets inside.

-Tips to make a fire plan: Have a family meeting.
-Figure out where you will go and who you need to contact.
-Organize important documents and have them ready to go, also remember to take all medications for your family and your pets.
-We hope you are never under those circumstances, but being ready will help you evacuate and keep your family safe.
+Tips to make a fire plan: Have a family meeting to figure out where you will go and who you need to contact.
+Organize important documents and have them ready to go, also remember to take all medications for your family and pets.
+We hope you never need to evacuate quickly, but being ready will help you keep your family safe.
 Remember to always evacuate with your pets.

 Share your pictures with us by joining our 10News Weather Watchers Facebook Page !